 - e.
-International Student Differential Fees: If you are a graduate student who is not a Canadian Citizen or Permanent Resident, you will be assessed a International Student Differential Fee calculated on all Instructional Fees and Program Differential Fees assessed.
+International Student Differential Fees: If you are a graduate student who is not a Canadian Citizen or Permanent Resident, you will be assessed an International Student Differential Fee calculated on and equal to the value of all Instructional Fees and Program Differential Fees assessed (100% Differential).
 If you become a Permanent Resident before the end of a term, the International Student Differential Fee will not be assessed in that and subsequent terms.
-Please submit original proof of your change of immigration status so the Faculty of Graduate Studies and Research (105 Administration Building). - Fall 2006/Winter 2007 Graduate Student Noninstructional Fee Schedule: In addition to Instructional Fees, all graduate students are assessed Noninstructional Fees.
+Please submit original proof of your change of immigration status to the Faculty of Graduate Studies and Research (Killam Centre for Advanced Studies, 2-29 Triffo Hall). - f.
+Fall 2009/Winter 2010 Graduate Student Noninstructional Fee Schedule: In addition to Instructional Fees, all graduate students are assessed Noninstructional Fees.
 The Noninstructional Fees assessed are based upon whether a student is full-time or part-time, and upon whether a student is on-campus or off-campus.
 Noninstructional Fees differ between Fall/Winter and Spring/Summer.